nrsalinas/nrsalinas.github.io/index.md

 Here you will find info about my research and academic activities.
 I am a botanist who has worked mostly on diversity, conservation, and evolutionary biology of Neotropical plants.
 However, during the last few years I have also become interested on biodiversity informatics and computational biology.

-Currently, I am a data analyst at the [Instituto Sinchi](https://sinchi.org.co "Sinchi").
-Through this appointment, I am studying the dynamics of plant diversity in the Amazon region of Colombia, using the excellent resources of the Colombian Amazonian Herbarium.
+Currently, I am a data analyst at the [Jardín Botánico de Bogotá](https://jbb.gov.co/ "JBB").
+Through this appointment, I am contributing to the design and establishment of a biodiversity monitoring program in Bogotá.
 Prior to this appointment, I was a researcher at the [Instituto Humboldt](http://www.humboldt.org.co/en/ "Instituto Humboldt"), a data analyst at [IDEAM](http://www.ideam.gov.co/ "IDEAM") and the [Instituto Sinchi](https://sinchi.org.co "Sinchi"), and a postdoctoral fellow at the [American Museum of Natural History](https://www.amnh.org/about/gilder-center "AMNH") and the [New York Botanical Garden](https://www.nybg.org/plant-research-and-conservation/ "NYBG").

 You can access my cv [here](nrsalinas_cv.pdf "Nelson Salinas CV").